-- 11.1 Because of the Board of Governors' public accountability and the importance of conducting its business openly and transparently, governors should ensure that, as a general principle, students and staff of the College have free access to information about the proceedings of the governors.
-Accordingly, agendas, minutes and other papers relating to meetings of the Board are normally available for public inspection when they have been approved for publication by the Chair. - There will be occasions when the record of discussions and decisions will not be made available for public inspection; for example, when the Board considers sensitive issues or named individuals and for other good reasons.
-Such excluded items will be kept in a confidential folder by the Clerk, and will be circulated in confidence to governors save for those Members who have a conflicting interest in the particular sensitive matter.
-Some confidential items are likely to be of a sensitive nature for a certain period of time only (for example information relating to a proposed commercial transaction or collaboration with another institution).
-The Board of Governors should specify how long such items should be treated as confidential or, if this is not possible, such items should be regularly reviewed to consider whether the confidential status should be removed or whether the public interest in disclosure outweighs that confidential status and the item made available for public inspection.
-When considering such issues the Board of Governors must also consider the College's publication scheme issued under the Freedom of Information Act 2000.

-- However, staff and student governors have no right of access to minutes dealing with matters in respect of which they are required to withdraw from meetings under the College's Instrument of Government. - 11.4 It is important that the Board of Governors and its committees have full and frank discussions in order to take decisions collectively.
+- 11.1.
+Because of the LTE Group Board's public accountability and the importance of conducting its business openly and transparently, governors should ensure that, as a general principle, students and staff of the Institution have free access to information about the proceedings of the governors.
+Accordingly, public agendas, minutes and other papers relating to meetings of the Board, are normally available for public inspection when they have been approved for publication by the Chair. - 11.2.
+There will be occasions when the record of discussions and decisions will not be made available for public inspection; for example, when the Board considers commercially sensitive issues or named individuals and for other good reasons.
+Such items may be reviewed from time to time to consider whether the confidential status should be removed or whether the public interest in disclosure outweighs that confidential status and the item made available for public inspection.
+When considering such issues the Board of Governors must also consider the Institution's publication scheme issued under the Freedom of Information Act 2000. - 11.3.
+However, staff and student governors have no right of access to minutes dealing with matters in respect of which they are required to withdraw from meetings under the Institution's Instrument of Government. - 11.4.
+It is important that the LTE Group Board and its committees have full and frank discussions in order to take decisions collectively.
 To do so, there must be trust between governors with a shared corporate responsibility for decisions.
-Governors should keep confidential any matter which, by reason of its nature, the Chair or members of any committee of the Board of Governors are satisfied should be dealt with on a confidential basis. - 11.5 Governors should not make statements to the press or media or at any public meeting relating to the proceedings of the Board or its committees without first having obtained the approval of the Chair or, in his or her absence, the Vice Chair.
+Governors should keep confidential any matter which, by reason of its nature, the Chair or members of any committee of the Board of Governors are satisfied should be dealt with on a confidential basis. - 11.5.
+Governors should not make statements to the press or media or at any public meeting relating to the proceedings of the Board or its committees without first having obtained the approval of the Chair.
 It is unethical for governors publicly to criticise, canvass or reveal the views of other governors which have been expressed at meetings of the Board or its committees.